 - MATH 117: Survey of College Mathematics - or higher level mathematics

-Military students with at least 5 credits of Anatomy and Physiology credits may request approval by the Biology Department Chair to take BIOL 228: Pathophysiology and upon a successful grade of B or above, receive credit for BIOL 212 and BIOL 213.
+- Military students with at least 5 credits of Anatomy and Physiology may request approval by the Biology Department Chair to take BIOL 228 and upon successful grade of B or above, will receive credit for BIOL 212 and BIOL 213.

 These courses must be completed at least one semester before the application deadline of March 1st.